WHAT IS THE PURPOSE OF PLACEMENT ASSESSMENT?

 HOW DO I PREPARE FOR THE PLACEMENT ASSESSMENTS?

-There is no need to study.
 The placement assessments evaluate your current knowledge and skills.
-ALEKS (Mathematics) does, however, offer a free trial with practice questions at www.aleks.com.
+ALEKS (Mathematics) offers a free trial with practice questions at www.aleks.com.
 Accuplacer also offers student practice resources through their website at Accuplacer Study Resources.

 WHEN WILL I FIND OUT THE RESULTS OF THE ASSESSMENT?